Installation

 Tomcat

-The IPT has been tested and works well with recent releases of Tomcat 8 and 9.
+The IPT has been tested and works well with recent releases of Tomcat 9.
 Tomcat 10 and later versions are currently not supported.
-Minimum supported version is 8.
+The minimum supported version is Tomcat 8, but this is likely to change as it is no longer supported by Apache or leading Linux distributions.
 The Apache Tomcat documentation can be found on https://tomcat.apache.org/.

-1. Install Tomcat — see our guide for installing Tomcat on Linux or Windows, or refer to the Tomcat documentation.
+1. Install Tomcat — see our guide for installing Tomcat on Linux or refer to the Tomcat documentation.

 2. Configure the IPT data directory within Tomcat